-If you have type 4 hair, learning how to stretch natural hair is an easy way to add length to your hair whether you’ve always had natural hair or are stretching relaxers.
+If you have type 4 hair, learning how to straighten natural hair is an easy way to add length to your hair whether you’ve always had natural hair or are stretching relaxers.

-It can be frustrating to invest years growing your hair only to see what appears to be little growth.
+It can be frustrating to invest years growing only to see what appears to be little growth.

 By not applying heat, your hair will be stronger, healthier and thicker.
 The results are gorgeous.